ShinThant3010/chat-with-pdf/README.md

 ## Features

-- **PDF-based RAG QA**: Answers user questions using OpenAI (or other LLM) grounded in ingested PDFs.
+- **PDF-based RAG QA**: Answers user questions using OpenAI grounded in ingested PDFs.
 - **Web Search Fallback**: If the answer is not in the PDFs, performs real-time web search (Tavily).
 - **Clarifier Agent**: Detects ambiguous questions and prompts the user for clarification.
 - **Session Memory**: Remembers each user’s chat history for follow-up questions in the same session.